Alecgcast/animedescarga-cdn/README.md

-[DelivrContent][1] - CDN Project dedicated for websites and apps
+[AnimeDescarga][1] - CDN Secure dedicated to Website AnimeDescarga
 ========
-Similar to Google Hosted Libraries, delivrcontent is a [CDN][2] project powered by [CloudFlare][3]
+Similar to Google Hosted Libraries, animeDescarga-cdn is a [CDN][2] project powered by [CloudFlare][3]

-DelivrContent, NET is an Advanced projects whose purpose is to provide a free web storage system
+AnimeDescarga, NET is an Advanced projects whose purpose is to provide a free web storage system

 Some of the files here are not allowed for use on other websites unless you have a permission from the creator, although most are free use and do not require permission to use